Psychology for children and teens

 What is clinical psychology?

 Psychology is the study of people’s thoughts, emotions and behaviours; clinical psychology puts that knowledge to use.
+Psychology for children and teens applies these same fields of study to younger patients.
 The field includes disciplines such as neuropsychology and psychoeducation.
 At Morneau Shepell’s Children’s Support Solutions, a clinical psychologist can diagnose and treat cognitive, neurological and developmental challenges that are impairing a child’s life at home, at school or in the community.

-At Children’s Support Solutions, it all starts with understanding the child, and how the child fits into his or her environment.
+At Children’s Support Solutions, providing psychology for children and teens all starts with understanding the child, and how the child fits into his or her environment.
 To assess the child’s situation, the psychologist meets with the parents, gathers data from standardized questionnaires, does direct testing and observes the child.
 The assessment zeroes in on any problem areas.
 Often the assessment is done by a specialized neuropsychologist.
 As you can imagine from the name, neuropsychologists specialize in how the brain works and, through testing, can often pinpoint specific issues underlying difficulties in learning or behaviour.

 Clinical developmental psychology is a subset of the field specifically for young children with medical, neurological or developmental needs and who would benefit from early intervention strategies.
 At Children’s Support Solutions, psychologists are often the “first stop” for parents.
 Morneau Shepell is unique in providing easy access to developmental assessments that may be difficult to get in the community.